kamilsk/kamilsk/README.md

 - A creator of [LifeOS][], [Sparkle][], and [Tact][].
 - An open-source enthusiast and [mentor][GetMentor].

+As a founder, my dream has always been to balance cherishing moments with my family and achieve substantial success professionally.
+This vision led me to conceive [LifeOS][], a system designed to navigate the complexities of modern life.
+By creating two products, [Sparkle][] and [Tact][], I’ve aimed to encapsulate the essence of efficiency and knowledge management.
+These tools are my commitment to elevating my life and empowering others to do the same, fostering a community where work and personal life can flourish.

 I firmly believe in the transformative power of open source – its openness and accessibility make our world a better place.
 The freedom to bring ideas to life and share them with a community is